Omniforce/hangman/README.md

 3. Open your favorite browser to http://localhost:3001 and enjoy!
 (Some of the chosen words can be pretty tough)

 Word list courtesy of [Dwl/English Words](https://github.com/dwyl/english-words)

+## Testing
+1. To run tests, navigate to the root of the project
+- `npm test`

+Currently, only the core game logic has been tested.
+I would like to add tests for the API endpoints in the future.